Using Inclusive Language in Scholarly Writing (IDEAS) - August 18

 Javeed Sukhera, MD, PhD, FRCPC

-Javeed Sukhera, MD, PhD, FRCPC, is the Chair of Psychiatry at the Institute of Living and Chief of the Department of Psychiatry at Hartford Hospital in Hartford, Connecticut.
-He is also an Associate Clinical Professor in the Department of Psychiatry at the Yale School of Medicine.
-Dr. Sukhera comes to Hartford HealthCare from Western University in London, Ontario, Canada where he held various clinical and academic leadership roles.
-He graduated from the University of Toronto and Ben-Gurion University and completed his residency and child/adolescent fellowship training at the University of Rochester in Rochester, New York.
-He completed his PhD in Health Professions Education from Maastricht University.
-He is an internationally recognized health professions education researcher.
-His research program explores novel approaches to addressing stigma and bias among health professionals, and he has also been involved in advocacy and cross-sectoral work in education, policing, and community services.
-He is a member of the Editorial Advisory Board of the Canadian Medical Association Journal and Deputy Editor of Perspectives on Medical Education.
+Javeed Sukhera is the Chair of Psychiatry at the Institute of Living and Chief of Psychiatry at Hartford Hospital in Hartford, Connecticut.
+He is also an Associate Clinical Professor of Psychiatry at the Yale School of Medicine.
+In his role as Chair/Chief, Dr. Sukhera is responsible for advancing the IOL's clinical, research, and educational missions including training programs in psychiatry, psychology, social work, and nursing, as well as several endowed research centers.
+He is an internationally recognized health professions education researcher and thought leader.
+His research program explores novel approaches to addressing stigma and bias among health professionals, and he has been involved in advocacy and cross-sectoral work in education, policing, and community services.

 Monica Lypson, MD, MHPE